kjolley/BIGSdb_documentation/administration.rst

 Sometimes it is useful to transfer configurations between different databases or to export a configuration for troubleshooting.
 Data from most of the tables can be exported in tab-delimited text format suitable for batch uploading.
-For example, to export scheme configuration data, click the query link (Update or delete) next to schemes in the curator's interface.
+For example, to export scheme configuration data, click the Edit link under schemes in the admin section.
 This function is normally hidden, so you may need to click the 'Schemes' toggle to display it.

 .. image:: /images/administration/config_export.png